 - A valid credit or debit card to pay the eTA and IVL fees

-Applicants are also asked to provide a current email address at which to receive the approved eTA visa waiver.
+Applicants are asked to provide a current email address to which the approved eTA visa waiver will be sent.

-Swiss citizens transiting through New Zealand are also required to obtain a New Zealand eTA from Switzerland for before departure.
-Those Swiss passports holders in transit do not have to pay the IVL fee.
+Swiss citizens transiting through New Zealand are also required to obtain a New Zealand eTA from Switzerland before departure.
+Swiss passport holders in transit do not have to pay the IVL fee.